doublesymmetry/react-native-track-player/docs/docs/guides/offline-playback.md

 This case is simple, just stick your audio files in your repository with your source code and use the file paths to them when adding Tracks.

-:warning: Please take into consideration that this approach will increase the size of your App based on how much audio you want the user to be able to play.
+⚠️ Please take into consideration that this approach will increase the size of your App based on how much audio you want the user to be able to play.
 If you're doing anything substantial, it's recommended that you use the [Hybrid Offline/Network](#hybrid-offline-network) approach.